soisy/soisy-woocommerce-plugin/README.md

 # Soisy WooCommerce plugin

-It's strongly advised to use the WP-CLI and PHPUnit inside the [soisy/soisy-woocommerce-docker](https://github.com/soisy/soisy-woocommerce-docker) repo.
+## For WooCommerce administrators/users

+Please download the latest version (2.0.0) of this plugin.
+Any previous version is no longer supported.

 ## Installation
+Download the latest version of this plugin and unzip its content inside your `./wp-content/plugins` directory.
+Enable the plugin by going to _WP Admin Panel_ > _WooCommerce_ > _Settings_ > _Payments_ > _Soisy_.

+Please refer to our [documentation](https://doc.soisy.it) for further reading.

+## For Developers

+It's strongly advised to use the WP-CLI and PHPUnit inside the [soisy/soisy-woocommerce-docker](https://github.com/soisy/soisy-woocommerce-docker) repo (Access to that repo is limited.)

+### Installation

 Within your docker PHP-FPM container, navigate to the `soisy-woocommerce-plugin` directory:
 ```